 Director, Hayward Gallery, London

-Professor of Architectural History, Royal Academy of Arts, London.
-Former Secretary and Chief Executive, Royal Academy of Arts, London, 2007-2018
+Secretary and Chief Executive, Royal Academy of Arts, London, 2007–18

-Trustee, Co-Chair, European Union Youth Orchestra Former Chairman, University of the Arts, London
+Co-Chair, European Union Youth Orchestra Chair, University of the Arts, London, 2007–13

 Prix Pictet Executive